bkulawska/flux-19/README.md

 Lastly, in order to automatically build the Docker image and change monitored Kubernetes manifests when source code of the application is updated we will use CI/CD pipeline, provided by the Github Actions.
 Details of the pipeline itself are explained in the next section.

 (TODO jak zasetupowac pipeline)
-### 7.1 Infrastructure as Code approach
+### 7.1 Infrastructure as Code and automation

-We divide this section into four parts, each explaining details about different part of Infrastructure as a Code approach:
+We divide this section into four parts, each explaining details about different part of Infrastructure as a Code and automation approach:
 - Terraform
 - Kubernetes
 - Docker